cedar-policy/rfcs/text/0080-datetime-extension.md

 #### Representation

-The `duration` type is internally represented as a positive or negative quantity of milliseconds as a `long`.
+The `duration` type is internally represented as a quantity of milliseconds as a `long`, which can be positive, negative, or zero.

 A negative duration may be useful when a user wants to use `.offset()` to shift a date backwards.
 For example: `context.now.offset(duration("-3d"))` expresses "three days before the current date".